With summer upon us, your drycleaning machine’s cooling system will be under greater

 The pump must supply enough pressure as well as flow in sufficient quantity to

-through the components that require cooling on the drycleaning machine.
+through the components that require cooling on the drycleaning machine (on most

-On most machines this would include not only the refrigeration condenser but
+this would include not only the refrigeration condenser but also the still

-The best method for obtaining the “numbers” is to note, for future reference, the drycleaning
+The best method for obtaining the “numbers” is to note the drycleaning machine inlet and

-machine inlet and outlet pressure and temperature readings when the drycleaning
+outlet pressure and temperature readings for future reference when the

 The following are some possible scenarios for different combinations of